memberships and affiliations

 Qcity Podiatry and Healthcare opened on 11 January 2017 with Allan, Tracy and Bunny with Karly joining our team in January 2019.
 Our practitioners take the time during your consultation to assure you of the treatment options and management strategies available to you with the best possible outcome.
 We are dedicated and committed to your healthcare issues.
 Sadly Karly left us in April 2020 to take up a position as a High Risk Podiatrist with Queensland Health in Rockhampton.

-Our days have changed since the beginning of the Covid-19 pandemic so please see the Home page to find out the latests on this.
 We welcome all new patients and accept Allied Health Medicare Referrals (formerly called EPCs) and DVA referrals from GPs.
 However, appointments can be made without a referral.
 Qcity Podiatry and Healthcare is a private billing practice and does not bulk bill.

 Qcity Podiatry and Healthcare opened with the idea of becoming the preferred provider of Podiatry and Allied Health services in the Queanbeyan region and to establish a High Risk Foot Service (HRFS) offering advanced allied health skills with a highly experienced team to patients with chronic disease issues such as diabetes with funding from the NSW State Government.
 After three years of exploring different options, it is now obvious to us that it is not possible to become a part-funded HRFS.
 Contact with John Barilaro, the Queanbeyan District Hospital and our Local Health District has brought zero response.